-The Property is currently vacant and has not been used for agriculture for over fifteen years.
-The Property was previously used for sugar cane by Līhu'e Plantation and fully cultivated for many years.
+The Property is currently vacant and has not been cultivated in agriculture for over 20 years.
+The Property was previously planted in sugar cane by Līhu'e Plantation and fully cultivated for many years.

 HoKua Place has submitted a petition to the Land Use Commission for a boundary amendment.
-The petition is to change the state land use designation from Agricultural Land Use District to Urban Land Use District.
+The petition is to change the state land use designation from the Agricultural Land Use District to Urban Land Use District.